PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md

     - If the date for the DRG \< 10/1/2007, use concept_class_id = "DRG", invalid_date = "9/30/2007", invalid_reason = 'D' and the DRG value=CONCEPT.concept_code to query the CONCEPT table for correct concept_id to use as value_as_concept_id.
     - If the date for the DRG \>=10/1/2007, use concept_class_id = "MS-DRG", invalid_reason = NULL and the DRG value = CONCEPT.concept_code to query the CONCEPT table for the correct concept_id to use as value_as_concept_id.

-**Note 2**: In the Observation table, the biobank flag and chart availability concept_ids can appear multiple times capturing changes in patient consent over time.
-The temporally most recent observation will be used to determine the current consent status.

-**Note 3:** Discharge disposition and discharge status appear only once per visit_occurence.
+**Note 2:** Discharge disposition and discharge status appear only once per visit_occurence.
 These vales can change across different visit_occurrences.
 Use the visit_occurrence_id to tie these observations to the corresponding visit.

-**Note 4:** If tobacco information is available at the visit level, please provide this information.
+**Note 3:** If tobacco information is available at the visit level, please provide this information.
 If it is not sites are welcomed to make a high level assertion about tobacco use and tobacco type information for individuals in the cohort.

 Field |Foreign Key Constraint |Network Requirement |Data Type | Description | PEDSnet Conventions
  --- | --- | --- | --- | ---| ---